 Krabi is home to an international airport that connects the region to a handful of international destinations including China, Doha, Dubai, Moscow, The Netherlands, Seoul and Singapore.
 Most tourists visit Krabi via Bangkok, a quick (and cheap!)
 80-minute flight.
 Krabi is also accessible by ferry with routes connecting it to Phuket, Koh Lanta, Koh Phi Phi and Koh Jum.
-Note that most international flight patterns are on hold due to COVID.

 The view from Khao Ngon Nak.
 Outfit details: Free People top, linked here.